Telepact/telepact/README.md

 `undefined` in languages like TypeScript.
 While `null` is a value that can be passed around like a string or number, `undefined` or optionality can not be passed around but is rather an incidental property of the shape of the data itself.
-This is especially useful in update APIs where you want to erase just one field of a model, where null can be used to indicate the erasure of data, and optionality can be used to omit all fields except the one field you want to erase.
+This is especially useful in update APIs where, for example, if you want to erase just one field of a model, where null can be used to indicate the erasure of data, and optionality can be used to omit all fields except the one field you want to erase.

 ### Why do functions in jAPI not support positional arguments?